 If your shop is small or is just your parking space, there are several saws that offer excellent cuts in a portable unit.
-The best hybrid table saw for your needs will likely require at least two people to unload and set up, but will give you plenty of power, cutting capacity, and high-quality cuts.
+The best hybrid table saw of 2018 for your needs will likely require at least two people to unload and set up, but will give you plenty of power, cutting capacity, and high-quality cuts.

 A hybrid table saw has a cabinet shape, including a wide, square base with dust ports, but can be rolled around your shop thanks to the casters.
 Generally, hybrid table saws mount the blade arbor under the table, rather than inside the cabinet, but this is not a constant.